Anubis-programmer/ANUVerzum/README.md

     // logs (as error): "I am rejected."
     ```

-#### ***The _`Anu.utils.Async.Promise.race()`_ static method:***
+<h4 id="promise-race">The <code>Anu.utils.Async.Promise.race()</code> static method</h4>

-- The `Anu.utils.Async.Promise.race()` settles as long as one of the input promises settles (either resolved or rejected).
+- The <code>Anu.utils.Async.Promise.race()</code> settles as long as one of the input promises settles (either resolved or rejected).<br>
-In other words, The `Anu.utils.Async.Promise.race()` method returns a promise that fulfills or rejects as soon as one of the promises in an iterable fulfills or rejects, with the value or reason from that promise.
+In other words, The <code>Anu.utils.Async.Promise.race()</code> method returns a promise that fulfills or rejects as soon as one of the promises in an iterable fulfills or rejects, with the value or reason from that promise.
-- The static function returns an `Anu.utils.Async.Promise` that is settled the same way (and takes the same value) as the first promise that settles amongst the promises of the iterable passed as an argument.
+- The static function returns an <code>Anu.utils.Async.Promise</code> that is settled the same way (and takes the same value) as the first promise that settles amongst the promises of the iterable passed as an argument.
     - If the iterable passed is empty, the promise returned will be forever pending.
-    - If the iterable contains one or more non-promise value and/or an already settled promise, then `Anu.utils.Async.Promise.race()` will resolve to the first of these values found in the iterable.
+    - If the iterable contains one or more non-promise value and/or an already settled promise, then <code>Anu.utils.Async.Promise.race()</code> will resolve to the first of these values found in the iterable.

         ```javascript
         const promise1 = new Anu.utils.Async.Promise((resolve, reject) => {